FrancisBanville/ms_interpreting_probabilities/README.md

 Metawebs and local networks exhibit distinct relationships with spatial and temporal scales.
-On one hand, probabilistic metawebs, being independent of any local context, feature potential interactions that do not scale with space and time.
-This is because potential interactions depend solely on the biological capacity of two taxa to interact, regardless of their co-occurrence and specific environmental conditions.
+On one hand, probabilistic metawebs, being independent of any local context, feature regional interactions that do not scale with space and time.
+This is because regional interactions depend solely on the biological capacity of two taxa to interact, regardless of their co-occurrence and specific environmental conditions.
 This implies that the probability of two taxa potentially interacting should theoretically be the same in all metawebs in which they are present, provided that the data and methods used for estimation are consistent.
-As a result, if a smaller metaweb $M_1$ is derived from subsampling a regional metaweb $M_0$ to represent potential interactions among a subset of taxa in a smaller region, their probabilities of interaction should be identical regardless of scale, i.e. $P_{M_1}(i \rightarrow j) = P_{M_0}(i
+As a result, if a smaller metaweb $M_1$ is derived from subsampling a metaweb $M_0$ to represent potential interactions among a subset of taxa in a smaller region, their probabilities of interaction should be identical regardless of scale, i.e. $P_{M_1}(i \rightarrow j) = P_{M_0}(i
 \rightarrow j)$.
 However, because the number of taxa may be higher in the larger metaweb, it is expected that the overall number of interactions would be higher